jmandreoli/PYTOOLS/doc/chrono.rst

    :language: python
    :tab-width: 2

-The generator :func:`weather` retrieves weather data from a remote site.
-Instances of :func:`OpenWeatherFlow` represent  persistent flows polled from that site.
+The generator function :func:`weather` retrieves weather data from a remote site.
+Instances of :class:`OpenWeatherFlow` represent persistent flows polled from that site.
+Similarly, instances of :class:`ProcFlow` represent persistent flows of process data (obtained using :mod:`psutil`) from the local machine.

 Typical output: